 Personal and family preparations are also critical and Civil Defence urges all residents of the Waimakariri to make their own evacuation preparations.
 This is a great time to check and update your emergency kit and plan - check out getready.govt.nz for more information.

-In the meantime, if you hear sirens on Monday and are worried at all, don’t hesitate to call our Customer Service Team on 0800 965 468 to speak with our Civil Defence officers.
+If you hear sirens on Tuesday and are worried at all, don’t hesitate to call our Customer Service Team on 0800 965 468 to speak with our Civil Defence officers.